 With a strong safety record and a million things to do, see, and experience, New York City is a favorite destination for solo female travelers.

 Locals in NYC rave about all the wonderful solo activities in NYC.
 (Browse the books at The Strand!
 Take a stroll in Central Park!
 Check out an incredible museum!)
-They tell us that catcalling is no worse than in any other major metropolitan area.
-And just like anywhere else, ignoring it is your best bet.
+They tell us that catcalling is no worse than in any other major metropolitan area; and just like anywhere else, ignoring it is your best bet.

 Plus, locals in NYC tell us that it's surprisingly easy to keep a New York trip under budget when traveling alone—table for one, please!

-Translation: These days, New York City is more “Friends” than “Jessica Jones”.
+Translation: These days, New York City is more Friends than Jessica Jones.

 One of the most frequently asked questions about travel to NYC concerns the subway: is it safe?
 Absolutely!
 Subway crime has fallen drastically since the nineties.
-In 1990 the subway saw more than 17K crimes per year—today, that number is closer 2k (and pickpocketing accounts for much of today’s transit crime).
+In 1990 the subway saw more than 17K crimes per year—today, that number is closer to 2K (and pickpocketing accounts for much of today’s transit crime).

 Taking the subway for the first time can be intimidating.
 Our NYC locals say it's easy once you get the hang of it, but they can share more tips if you're nervous.